kyleshevlin/condo/README.md

 ## Documentation

 I will write up the full documentation here soon.
-For now, open the documentation found in the `docs/` directory.
-Thanks [Sassdoc](http://sassdoc.com/)!
+For now, you can read them at [Condo's Github page here](http://kyleshevlin.github.io/condo/docs).
+Thanks to [Sassdoc](http://sassdoc.com/) for the automatic documentation generator.